 This goes back to the effect of fibromyalgia on metamemory.
 When you can’t utilize memory to make future decisions, it can be easy to repeat past mistakes.
 It’s not that the memories themselves cannot be recalled.
 The patient has a reduced ability to connect memories to outcomes in order to predict the consequences of present actions.

 Studies also show that fibromyalgia patients have a reduced ability to carry out simple cognitive tasks.
 Everything from performing a simple computation in one’s head to executing problem-solving tasks are a part of the cognitive function of the brain.

-The lack of ability to concentrate or remain focused and attentive is exacerbated when a patient is confronted with multiple tasks simultaneously.
+The lack of ability to concentrate or focus is evident when a patient does multiple tasks simultaneously.
 The instructions on how to complete each task may become jumbled, some tasks may be completely forgotten, or all assignments may be partially completed but not finalized.